Tough act to follow: Young maestro leads Israel Philharmonic

 "He always supported me," he said.
 "He was a real part of my education as a musician."
 Shani also counts Daniel Barenboim as a mentor.

 Shani's career began to take off after he won the prestigious Gustav Mahler Conducting Competition in Germany in 2013.
 That led to numerous guest appearances around the world, including regular performances with the Israel Philharmonic.
 Currently, he also is the principal guest conductor of the Vienna Symphony Orchestra and chief conductor of the Rotterdam Philharmonic Orchestra.
-He is set to become the Israeli symphony's music director in 2020.
+He is set to become the Israel Philharmonic Orchestra's music director in 2020.

 After Mehta announced his plans to retire, orchestra musicians held a vote and overwhelmingly chose Shani — their friend and colleague — to be the next director.